DeMarcoLab/fibsem/README.md

 (Note: You might need to edit fibsem/config/system.yaml to change the IP address of your microscope.)

-This example shows you have to connect to the microscope, and take an image with both beams, and then plot.
+This example shows you how to connect to the microscope, take an image with both beams, and then plot.

 ```python
 from fibsem import utils, acquire